discoverygarden/foxml/README.md

 ## Introduction

-Provides migration plugins and utility scripts to facilitate I7 to I8 migration.
+Provides migration plugins and utility scripts to facilitate I7 to Modern Islandora migration.

 ## Table of Contents